RENEE MONTAGNE, HOST:

 HARRIS: Yes.
-And that would be David Wineland at the National Institute of Standards and Technology, which is a federal laboratory in Boulder, Colorado.
+And that would be David Wineland, at the National Institute of Standards and Technology; which is a federal laboratory in Boulder, Colorado.
 This is the second Nobel Prize they've won, by the way, in that little laboratory.
+[POST-BROADCAST CORRECTION: The National Institute of Standards and Technology has actually won three Nobels.]
 He's also at the University of Colorado in Boulder.

 But Wineland made the same kind of direct observations, but he did it instead of trapping light, he trapped atoms and then he used light to sort of tweak the atoms trapped in this very cool place.
 And again, he was able to observe those atoms without mucking them up, which is, again, another one of these coups in subatomic physics.

 INSKEEP: OK.
 So this is all about learning, in effect, getting in a position to understand a little better how subatomic particles behave.
 Then you have to ask what are the practical effects of what scientists are able to learn using the techniques that these gentlemen developed.